• Skip to primary navigation

 You will find it in the produce section or frozen in a tube in the freezer section.
 Use lime zest instead of kaffir lime leaves if you are not able to find them.

 Thai Bird’s Eye Chilli – Adds spiciness to this soup.
-You can adjust the amount of these Thai chilis according to your taste.
+You can adjust the amount of these Thai chilies according to your taste.

 If you cannot find them, you can use any spicy red chilies.

 Coconut Oil – Make it in coconut oil, as it brings out the flavor very well.
-But if it’s not available, you can use any vegetable oil instead.
+But if it’s not available, you can use any cooking oil instead.

-Other Ingredients – Apart from the above-mentioned ingredients, you will also need garlic, freshly squeezed lime juice, brown sugar (or palm sugar), and fish sauce (optional).
+Other Ingredients – Apart from the above-mentioned ingredients, you will also need garlic, freshly squeezed lime juice, and brown sugar (or palm sugar).

 You can garnish the soup with fresh cilantro, lime wedges, red chilies, chili oil, etc.